How to stop spending money

-Whether it's a caramel frappuccino from your local Starbucks or a late night takeaway when you can't be bothered to cook, always stop and ask yourself whether you really need it.
-We know it's easier said than done, but if you can enforce a bit more self-restraint then you can save some serious cash.
+We know it's easier said than done, but if you can enforce a bit of self-restraint to avoid frivolous spending, then you can save some serious cash.

-Also try saving up your spare change, so you're not tempted to spend a few quid just because it's rolling around.
+Also, try saving up your spare change.
+That way, you're not tempted to spend a few quid just because it's rolling around.

-It's easy to fall into the trap of stealing an extra 10 minutes in bed, missing the bus and then ending up having to get a taxi to uni to avoid having to copy your mate's lecture notes for the third week in a row.
-We've all been there!
+It's easy to fall into the trap of stealing an extra 10 minutes in bed, missing the bus and then having to get a taxi to make it to lectures on time.
+We've all been there.

-Of course, sometimes a taxi or an Uber can be the best way to get home from a night out.
-But if you're going out with your housemates or people who live near you, see if there's a night bus that you can all take home together – it's still safe, and it's a lot cheaper.
+Of course, sometimes a taxi or an Uber can be the best way to get home from a night out – and you can sometimes get money off your cab.
+But if you're going out with your housemates or people who live near you, see if there's a night bus that you can all take home together – it's still safe and a lot cheaper.